tsfpga/tsfpga/doc/release_notes/unreleased.rst

+Fixes

+* Fix bug where re-compile of Vivado simulation libraries would fail with GHDL.

+Other

-Updates in example simulation script.
+* Updates in example simulation script.